 When my sister and I were younger we would spend hours in the basement playing Mario Brothers.
 We got really good at the first and second worlds that we felt like pros.
 We knew where are the little secrets and tricks were.
 Sometimes we would get lucky and have dad show us how it was really done.
 I remember one time he made it all the way to world 8 but he couldn’t make it past it.
 It was always the same routine every night.
 We would could outside and do our chores then we would come in and play Nintendo until it was time to go to bed.

 It was that day that my sister and I sat down and played Mario Brothers that brought back all of these amazing childhood memories.
 I was 6 years old and had a bottle calf named Twinkles.
 She would get out in to the yard with me and follow me around everywhere.
 One day I was playing in a mud and Twinkles comes up behind me and pushes me in.
 She was always an ornery calf.

 When dad would come home and say that he has to go fix a water gap meant that you get to go play in the creek for the day.
 While dad fixed the fence you got to play and explore the creek.
 I remember I was adventurous and pretend like the deep water had sharks in it and I had to jump over it to get to the other side.
 Or I would have to climb up a clay wall just to see what was at the top.

 I could go on and on about all of my childhood memories but you would be reading a lot.
 Maybe I will come across something someday that will spark my memory of some more childhood memories.
 Please comment and tell me about some of the childhood memories that you have.

 This is the blog for our little farm in Skagit county.
-Here we raise Shetland sheep, Nigerian Dwarf goats, and Satin Angora rabbits.
-In addition we have donkeys, llamas, cattle, pigs, chickens, geese, ducks, peafowl and pheasants.
+Here we have Shetland sheep and Nigerian Dwarf goats.
+In addition we have donkeys, llamas, cattle, pigs, chickens, geese, ducks and peafowl.
 The blog describes the weekly activities here.